thuliteio/docs/src/content/docs/concepts/dependencies.md

 - Hugo's integrated JavaScript support is _limited_.
 For example, the `scripts` section of a `package.json` is not supported.

 :::note[Still want to use Hugo Modules?]
  Thats okay!
-Hyas works in combination with [Hugo Modules](https://gohugo.io/hugo-modules/) (but without it's npm support).
+Thulite works in combination with [Hugo Modules](https://gohugo.io/hugo-modules/) (but without it's npm support).
 :::